airbytehq/terraform-provider-airbyte/docs/data-sources/source_google_analytics_data_api.md

 - `custom_reports` (String) A JSON array describing the custom reports you want to sync from Google Analytics.
 See <a href="https://docs.airbyte.com/integrations/sources/google-analytics-data-api/#custom-reports">the documentation</a> for more information about the exact format you can use to fill out this field.
 - `date_ranges_start_date` (String) The start date from which to replicate report data in the format YYYY-MM-DD.
 Data generated before this date will not be included in the report.
 Not applied to custom Cohort reports.
 - `property_id` (String) The Property ID is a unique number assigned to each property in Google Analytics, found in your GA4 property URL.
 This ID allows the connector to track the specific events associated with your property.
 Refer to the <a href='https://developers.google.com/analytics/devguides/reporting/data/v1/property-id#what_is_my_property_id'>Google Analytics documentation</a> to locate your property ID.
-- `source_type` (String) must be one of ["google-analytics-data-api"]
+- `window_in_days` (Number) Default: 1
-- `window_in_days` (Number) The interval in days for each data request made to the Google Analytics API.
+The interval in days for each data request made to the Google Analytics API.
 A larger value speeds up data sync, but increases the chance of data sampling, which may result in inaccuracies.
 We recommend a value of 1 to minimize sampling, unless speed is an absolute priority over accuracy.
 Acceptable values range from 1 to 364.
 Does not apply to custom Cohort reports.
 More information is available in <a href="https://docs.airbyte.com/integrations/sources/google-analytics-data-api">the documentation</a>.

 <a id="nestedatt--configuration--credentials"></a>
 ### Nested Schema for `configuration.credentials`